-- 2 On the design workspace, position the cross hair where you want to place the first anchor point and click to place the point. - 3 Position the cross hair where you want the next anchor point. - 4 Hold down shift. - 5 Position the cross hair to create a diagonal line and click to place the second anchor point.
-The line will be constrained to 15° increments. - 6 Repeat step 5 to create a series of diagonal lines. - 7 Press ENTER on your keyboard to finish the segment.

-You see the Enter Text dialog.

-- 8 In the Enter Text box, enter your text. - 9 Click OK.
+- In the Lettering Toolbar, click the Text 🐣 tool to draw a baseline for lettering. - 2 On the design workspace, position the cross hair where you want to place the first anchor point and click to place the point. - 3 Position the cross hair where you want the next anchor point. - 4 Hold down shift. - 5 Position the cross hair to create a diagonal line and click to place the second anchor point.
+The line will be constrained to 15° increments. - 6 Repeat step 5 to create a series of diagonal lines. - 7 Press ENTER to finish the segment.
+You see the Enter Text dialog. - 8 In the Enter Text box, enter your text. - 9 Click OK.
+The lettering appears in the workspace.